-No image of Captain William McDonald’s ship Britomart has yet been located – it had previously been a Royal Navy Brig-Sloop warship of similar lines to HMS Suffisante shown above – Britomart saw Royal Navy service between 1808 and 1819.
-Suffisante was formerly of the French Navy 14 guns (so overall smaller than Britomart) – it had been captured by the British.
+No certain image of Captain William McDonald’s ship Britomart has yet been located – it had previously been a Royal Navy Brig-Sloop warship which saw Royal Navy service between 1808 and 1819.

-Captain McDonald sailed Britomart home to England in 1836 with his spouse Agnes Smith, and his daughter Agnes Eliza on board.
-They had been in Tasmania since arrival there on Britomart in 1834.
-Between then and 1836 William had been busily sailing the ship on local voyages between Hobart and the mainland, to Sydney but mainly to Two Fold Bay (Eden) carrying passengers, livestock and general merchandise.
+Arrival in Hobart – Captain McDonald and Agnes were in Tasmania since arrival there on Britomart in 1834.
+Between then and 1836 William had been busily sailing the ship on local voyages between Hobart and the mainland: to Sydney but more often to Two Fold Bay (Eden) carrying passengers, livestock and general merchandise.
 (Britomart had made a visit to Hobart in 1822 however neither William nor other of his family members were listed amongst crew or passengers).

 There must have been some really pressing reason to compel William and Agnes with their daughter Agnes Eliza** to venture back home so soon – a voyage which if all went well had to mean at the minimum almost a year of absence from Hobart, assuming it was their intention to return.
 And return they did almost three years later – records of the 1834 and 1839 Hobart arrivals may be seen here.
 Britomart Arrival Records 1834 and 1839

 In the research which members of our group have uncovered over the past 10 years two reasons have emerged which most probably explain William and Agnes’ initiative for the voyage – reasons which were related to business, and personal motivations.